-You can set up an impressive chroma key automatically using multi-point sampling, or you can manually adjust the picture using any of the fine-tuning tools available from lighting compensation to noise reduction filters.
-These adjustments can be made using a choice of control options from dedicated control panel to web browser.
+You can set up an impressive chroma key automatically using multi-point sampling, or you can manually adjust the picture using any of the fine-tuning tools available – from lighting compensation to noise reduction filters.
+These adjustments can be made using a choice of control options – from control panel to web browser.

 Safire 3 is a module that fits in Crystal Vision's Indigo frames, saving you rack space by allowing up to 12 chroma keyers (or other modules) in 2U.